blajoie/hdf2tab/README.md

 ## What does it do?

-hdf2tab can read/subset a hdf5 file containing Hi-C data from the encode/dekkerlab and convert it into a my5C fomatted tsv matrix file.
+hdf2tab can read/subset a hdf5 file containing Hi-C data into a my5C fomatted tsv matrix file.

 ## Usage